J.G.G. v. Trump: Subsequent court challenges in other districts

-On April 19, 2025, the Supreme Court enjoined the removal of detainees from an immigration detention center in Anson, Texas in an unsigned order in A.A.R.P. v.
-Trump (also known as W.M.M. v.
+On April 19, 2025, the Supreme Court enjoined the removal of detainees from an immigration detention center in Anson, Texas in an unsigned order in A.R.P. v.
+Trump (also known as A.A.R.P. v.
+Trump and W.M.M. v.
 Trump), after Judge James Wesley Hendrix of the US District Court for the Northern District of Texas and the Court of Appeals for the Fifth Circuit declined to issue a temporary restraining order.
 On May 9, Hendrix ruled against certifying the class on the basis that the petitioners were too dissimilar from one another.
 However, he stayed his ruling pending further court action.
 On May 16, the Supreme Court issued an injunction, ruling that the government's 24 hours notice to intended deportees was insufficient to protect their due process rights and sending the case back to the Fifth Circuit to determine what would constitute sufficient notice.

 Another suit, A.S.R. v.
 Trump, was filed on April 15 in the US District Court for the Western District of Pennsylvania.
 The case was assigned to Judge Stephanie Haines, and on May 13, she became the first judge to determine that Trump's invocation of the AEA was consistent with the law.
 She also ruled that anyone the Trump administration wished to deport under the AEA proclamation had to be given at least 21 days’ notice.

 Y.A.P.A. v.
 Trump was filed in the US District Court for the Middle District of Georgia on April 30, and assigned to Judge Clay Land, who granted a preliminary injunction on May 21.
 In his ruling, he stated that the government had shown that it intended "to test the constitutional limits of Executive power", and it was his job "to assure that unrestrained zeal does not include gaming the system in a manner that deprives an individual of constitutional protections".